 SOCs take in more telemetry every day.
 As your business grows, you add more machines, more networks, and more security tools.
 This means more alerts are coming in.
 Not all of those alerts are useful.
 According to an IDC/FireEye study, 45% of alerts coming into the SOC are false positives.
 With so many false positives, alerts start to feel meaningless.
 This is cybersecurity alert fatigue.

 Alert fatigue can lead directly to compromise.
 With so much noise, identifying meaningful alerts in the SOC can feel like a wild goose chase, and security analysts get discouraged or burned out.
-When the queue is full, 34% of internal SOC teams and 44% of managed services SOC teams start to ignore cyber security alerts: in each case, a higher percentage than the fraction of SOC teams who respond by tuning the SIEM.
+When the queue is full, 34% of internal SOC teams and 44% of managed services SOC teams start to ignore cyber security alerts: in each case, a higher percentage than the fraction of SOC teams who respond by tuning the SOAR as well as the SIEM.
 This means real security incidents go undetected.

 SOC leaders need to find a way to prevent alert fatigue while improving the SOC’s ability to prevent and respond to attacks.
 Fortunately, this is not a question of spending more money, buying more tools, and allocating more staff.
 You need a way to regularly test and tune your SIEM so it works the way it is meant to, before either attackers or alert fatigue strike.

 At its best, your SOAR is a valuable contributor to your cyber readiness: your level of ability to face and defeat real threats.
 To conquer alert fatigue, you need to make SIEM alerts and SOAR processes work for you.
 You need to constantly optimize both to make sure you are getting actionable, usable information from it.
 This includes collecting reliable metrics around the efficiency of your SIEM and SOAR, identifying what can be optimized, tuning those rules and procedures, and repeating this process over time in order to detect and respond to threats efficiently.